Skip to Main Content

 What Is the New Alien Movie About?

-Even with the teaser trailer out in the world, we know relatively little about the plot of ALIEN: ROMULUS.
-The cast has said that the movie takes place between ALIEN and ALIENS, and we understand it to be generally unrelated to the rest of the films in the series — which really means we won't see Sigourney Weaver's character Ripley, or Michael Fassbender's character David.
+The movie takes place between ALIEN and ALIENS, and we understand it to be generally unrelated to the rest of the films in the series — which really means we won't see Sigourney Weaver's character Ripley, or Michael Fassbender's character David.

 The New Alien Movie Is By the Evil Dead Remake Filmmaker